dunnja/dunnja/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduated BA (with Honours) in Law at Nottingham Trent University, 2012.
-- 💼 &nbsp; Working as a Software Developer at Aspire Strategies.
+- 💼 &nbsp; Working as a Software Developer at Aspire Strategies and [OnWellbeing](https://onwellbeing.com/) .
 - 🌱 &nbsp; Learning more about React, React Native and NodeJS.
 - ✍️ &nbsp; Pursuing all things Web Dev and Blockchain.